MicrosoftDocs/win32/desktop-src/medfound/mfpkey-passesusedproperty.md

-﻿---
+---
-Description: 'Specifies the number of passes that the encoder will use to encode the content.' ms.assetid: '71a21976-ed92-4cd6-946c-fa6268895531'
+Description: Specifies the number of passes that the encoder will use to encode the content. ms.assetid: 71a21976-ed92-4cd6-946c-fa6268895531
-title: 'MFPKEY\_PASSESUSED Property'
+title: MFPKEY\_PASSESUSED Property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MFPKEY\_PASSESUSED Property